carolinevdh/rose/README.md

-# Ruby on Rails webshop
+Ruby on Rails webshop for highly customizable items and prize tables.

+In (very) early development stage. :)